lawrennd/old_talks/_ai/decision-making-in-the-era-of-generative-ai.md

 ---
-title: AI for Science in the Era of Generative AI Models
+title: Decision Making in the Era of Generative AI
 author:
 - family: Lawrence
   given: Neil D.